applebaum/open-cryptofolio/README.md

 All of the data is handled client-side, nothing is sent to server.
 If you choose to wipe cookies at the end of browsing session you can save your portfolio locally and later easily import it.

-The project is currently under development, stay tuned for updates.
+The project is currently on temporary hold.
+However, if you wish to contrubute, please do so!

 ## Build Instructions
 The project is based on Node.js Express server with React.js front-end.